 The GRKN in all of its life stages; host plant parts, specifically sweet potatoes from Louisiana, Florida, North Carolina, and South Carolina that can harbor the guava root knot nematode; soil from the above-mentioned quarantined states that may harbor the guava root knot nematode; commercial planting and/or harvesting equipment from the above-mentioned quarantined states.

-Certified seed sweet potatoes may be moved into the state from the quarantine area under a Special Permit issued by Arkansas State Plant Board.
+Certified seed sweet potatoes may be moved into the state from the quarantine area under a Special Permit issued by Arkansas Department of Agriculture.

 Host nursery crops may not be moved into the state from the quarantine area, whether direct from said area or by diversion or re-consignment from any other point, unless each shipment or lot is accompanied by a certificate or phytosanitary certificate issued by the regulatory agency of the state, certifying the material to be free from guava root knot nematode.